-To be clear, I feel its really important especially for holistic-integrative thinking practitioners to not deny the biological facts, for example that the COVID-19 and other microbes can be found if mild or severe symptoms are present.
+To be clear, I feel its really important especially for holistic-integrative thinking practitioners to not deny the biological facts, for example that the COVID-19 and other microbes are real can be found if mild or severe symptoms are present.

 Biology can be measured and that’s a wonderful thing.
 We should be proud of how far along science has come and accept the facts science can undeniably prove.

 What needs to change though is the “manage disease and treat the symptoms only mindset”.